Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Spanish Potatoes With Brandy and Garlic

-Do you tapas?
-Allow me to explain; tapas is a Spanish appetizer.
-According to "The Joy of Cooking" originally it was nothing more than a bar food of bread and salty meat that taverns will serve their patrons to ward off fruit flies from glasses of sweet sherry.
+Do you do tapas?
+Allow me to explain; tapas are a Spanish appetizer.
+According to "The Joy of Cooking," originally, it was nothing more than a bar food of bread and salty meat that taverns would serve their patrons to ward off fruit flies from glasses of sweet sherry.
 (Place the bread and sliced meat on top of the glass when you aren't sipping).
-Not only did this make the sherry drinkers happy, but it also insured that patrons would order another round—the salty meat made them thirsty (see where we're going here?)
+Not only did this make the sherry drinkers happy, but it also ensured that patrons would order another round—the salty meat made them thirsty (see where we're going here?)

-In the 21st century, that simple concept of tapas has evolved into a sophisticated cuisine; in fact, it can be an entire meal, much as a cheese course or charcuterie board.
-But, let's get back to why we're here.
+In the 21st century, that simple concept of tapas has evolved into a sophisticated cuisine; in fact, it can be an entire meal, much like a cheese course or charcuterie board.
+But let's get back to why we're here.
 (I apologize; I'm easily distracted).

 Broccolini in Pecan Brown Butter Brandy Sauce

 - Broccolini looks like a cuter, pixy-like version of broccoli.
-And, in a way it is.
-Broccolini is a cross between the bunch broccoli we know and love and Chinese broccoli (which is more leafy than stalky).
+And, in a way, it is.
+This vegetable is a cross between the bunched broccoli we know and love and Chinese broccoli (which is more leafy than stalky).

 - Broccoli rabe is actually related to the turnip (whoops, different family entirely).